 Access to VPN, LapLAN, Unix accounts, and most other computing services will also be withdrawn.
-Exceptions to this are: wireless, MyEd (which will allow you to keep in touch with fellow alumni via the Alumni Portal) and MyCareerHub (the student and graduate employment hub).
+Exceptions to this are: wireless, MyEd (which will allow you to keep in touch with fellow alumni via the Alumni Portal), MyCareerHub (the student and graduate employment hub), and PebblePad.

 If you have installed any software on your home computer under the University licence (such as Microsoft Office, anti-virus software or the Cisco VPN Client), you will have to remove this software from your machine upon leaving the University.